nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Description:
 * Each property has a unique pair of address and postal code.
   * No two properties with the exact same address and postal code can exist in the app at the same time.
+* Postal codes should have a minimum of 5 digits and a maximum of 10 digits.
+* Client's contact number should have a minimum of 7 digits and a maximum of 15 digits.
 * There can be multiple tags but different tags should be separated with a comma. <br> e.g. `tags/TAGS_SEPARATED_BY_COMMAS` can be used as `tags/Freehold`, `tags/Freehold, 5 bedrooms`, `tags/Freehold, 5 bedrooms, Near MRT` etc.

 Examples: